pachyderm/pachyderm/doc/reference/pipeline_spec.md

     would then be `/pfs/foo/bar`.
 With a glob pattern of `/*/*` you would match the files contained in `/bar` and thus the value of `foo` would be `/pfs/foo/bar/quux`.
+- For each input there will be an environment variable named `input_COMMIT` indicating the id of the commit being used for that input.

 In addition to these environment variables Kubernetes also injects others for Services that are running inside the cluster.
 These allow you to connect to